 The other key plan for a city to manage, mitigate and plan for recovery related to disasters is a Hazard Mitigation Plan (or Emergency Management Plan).
 Often low density counties, the Hazard Mitigation Plan is done at the county level, though some cities may augment the county plan with a city plan.

-Grant County does not have a Hazard Mitigation Plan that was available for review for this study.
+Marshal County does have a Hazard Mitigation Plan, but was unavailable for this study.

 C.2.1.1.
 Historical Data on Natural Disasters and Other Hazards